diegoruiiz64/diegoruiiz64/README.md

 Because a good backend should not only return `200 OK`; it should also make debugging feel less like archaeology. 😄

+## 🧩 Frontend Experience

+Although my main focus is backend development and AI automation, I also have experience building web application features with **React, TypeScript, and Tailwind CSS**.

+Through **Acuaterra App / SENA**, I implemented features for user management, logs, and reports, integrated RESTful services and JWT authentication, and developed unit, integration, and end-to-end tests using **Vitest** and **Playwright**.

+This frontend background helps me better understand full application flows, API consumption, authentication, user experience, and end-to-end validation.

 ---

 ## 🛠️ Tech Stack